 The current law reflects a long-established and carefully-crafted balance established by Hawai'i's Uniform Information Practices Act, HRS chapter 92F.
 The existing public disclosure exception for predecisional materials created during an agency's deliberative process is appropriate and necessary to enable agencies, including the University, to perform their missions.
 The Office of Information Practices has repeatedly explained that the exception is necessary to protect agencies' internal communications and the quality of their decisions.
 See OIP Op.
 Ltr.
 Nos.
-91-24, 91-16, 90-11, 90-8 (discussed in more detail below).
-HB 2583 HD 1 conflicts with the careful balance established by the existing statute and is ambiguous and problematic in that it does so by amending other chapters of the law.
+91-24, 91-16, 90-11, 90-8.
+HB 2583 HD 2 conflicts with the careful balance established by the existing statute and is ambiguous and problematic in that it does so by amending other chapters of the law.

-The bill is also ambiguous and could create significant administrative issues in that it could be construed to require the Board of Regents to alter its current policies for hiring and compensating excluded employees.
+The bill is also ambiguous and could create significant administrative issues in that it would apparently require the Board of Regents to alter its current policies for hiring and compensating excluded employees.
 The bill would require disclosure of proposed compensation in an open meeting of the Board of Regents, but under current Board of Regents policies hiring authority for most excluded positions has been delegated to the President or other University executives.
 Currently, only 17 of the approximately 250 executive positions system-wide require Board of Regents approval for hiring.
-Thus, it appears that the bill could be construed to require the Board of Regents to hold meetings it is not currently required to hold and to exercise directly authority that the Board has currently chosen to delegate.
+Thus, it appears that the bill could be construed to require the Board of Regents to hold meetings it is not currently required to hold and to exercise direct authority that the Board has delegated.
 If so, it would add delays and administrative complexities to the hiring of lower-level executive employees and unnecessarily require the Board of Regents to handle hiring decisions that can more efficiently be made at a lower level.